pulkit4tech/Privy/README.md

 * Commit Message should follow this pattern : "#{issue no} : Commit message"
 * squash your commits (if more than one commits for single issue)
 * Make your changes and send us a pull request only on **Dev Branch**
-* If we like them we'll merge them
 * If we've accepted a patch, feel free to ask for commit access

 MADE WITH ❤ BY